powsybl/powsybl.github.io/docs/tools/loadflow-validation.md

     --run-computation <COMPUTATION>                 run a computation on the network before validation,
                                                     available computations are
-                                                    [loadflowResultsCompletion,
+                                                    [loadflow,
-                                                    loadflow]
+                                                    loadflowResultsCompletion]
     --types <VALIDATION_TYPE,VALIDATION_TYPE,...>   validation types [FLOWS,
                                                     GENERATORS, BUSES, SVCS,
-                                                    SHUNTS, TWTS] to run, all of
+                                                    SHUNTS, TWTS, TWTS3W] to
-                                                    them if the option if not
+                                                    run, all of them if the
-                                                    specified
+                                                    option if not specified
     --verbose                                       verbose output
 ```